sapient007/gcp-demo3/README.md

 You may run the workflow from the provided Jupyter Notebook in notebooks/gcpdemo3.ipynb or feel free to use the source code methods as you see fit.

+### Using Google Cloud Storage (GCS) Python Client
+Please follow directions to the detailed doc to set up client library [GCS Client Lib](https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-python).

+You will need to set up authentication for a service account to interact with files inside the GCS buckets

 ### Whitepaper
 Additional information regarding the process of creating this demo can be found at the following location: